mascaldotfr/CoRT/warstatus/stats/README.md

 database `events.sqlite`.
 It generates a small JSON report called `statistics.json` and big JSON one `events.json` containing a dump of the events the last 30 days if any change happened since the last run.
-The default output directory is this very directory.
+The default output directory is this very directory and can be modified in `../warstatus.py`.

+On top of the generated files, pre compressed gzip files are generated.
+Please see you web server documentation if you don't know how to activate the serving of such files.

 **You must have a working warstatus (see `/warstatus/README.md`) for statistics to be generated.** You can disable statistics just by renaming `generate.py`.